 When a Recipient establishes a Homeownership Program for mortgages and other Purchase assistance, the Program may be considered a CMF Project.
-As a result, a Recipient can meet the 2-year Committed for use requirement by providing a commitment to a Homeownership Program that meets the requirements of § 1807.501 as clarified in Section VIII of the FY 2020 NOFA.
-In this scenario, the CMF Award needs only to be traced to the Project (the Homeownership Program) and not to each individual mortgage.
-However, the Recipient must be able to monitor if each qualifying family remains in the home for the 10 year Affordability Period and whether recoupment and resale strategies must be invoked.
-(Also see FAQs #33 and #90).
+As a result, a Recipient can meet the 2-year Committed for use requirement by providing a commitment to a Homeownership Program that meets the requirements of § 1807.501, and the regulatory waiver, as clarified in Section VIII of the FY 2018 NOFA.
+While Recipients will be required to report the CMF investment associated with every mortgage financed/supported under the CMF Program, in this scenario the CMF Award needs only to be traced to the Project (the Homeownership Program) and not to each individual mortgage.
+The Recipient must be able to monitor if each qualifying family remains in the home for the 10 year Affordability Period and whether recoupment and resale strategies must be invoked.
+Also see FAQs #33 and #90.